onthebusiness/harelang.org/content/blog/2023-11-08-100-year-language.md

 authors: I think of Hare as a 100-year programming language.

 This goal imposes some important constraints on our design space, which is worth acknowledging and exploring a bit.
-What does our concious emphasis on long-term stability imply for the language design?
+What does our conscious emphasis on long-term stability imply for the language design?

 We have identified a number of points which are important for this purpose: